 Betting total goals involves venturing on how many goals will be scored in a single game by both teams combined.
 If the Over/Under for a Stanley Cup Finals game is at 6.0, the bet would be whether the teams reach that figure combined.

 Futures bets involve season-long goals for both teams and players.
-These can be bets on whether a team will win the Stanley Cup, the Eastern or Western Conference Championship, their division title or enough games to simply make the playoffs.
+They can be bets on whether a team will win the Stanley Cup, the Eastern or Western Conference Championship, its division title, or enough games to simply make the playoffs.

-These lines can change at any moment depending on matchup, health or performance.
+Lines can change anytime, depending on the matchup, health, or performance.

-One unique statistical category to hockey that often provides distinct advantages are teams' power plays and penalty kill percentages.
-When a player commits a rules infraction during a game, he is sent to the penalty box for either two or five minutes depending on the severity of the infraction.
+One unique statistical category in hockey that often provides distinct advantages is teams' power plays and penalty kill percentages.
+When a player commits a rules infraction during a game, he is sent to the penalty box for two or five minutes, depending on the severity of the infraction.

 This results in a 5-on-4 advantage for the other team, known as a power play, while the other team's shorthanded "penalty kill" unit attempts to defensively thwart the opponent.

-Mastery in either field plays a big factor over the ebb and flow of a game.
-Scoring on a power play or coming up with a successful kill are often key momentum-shifting moments.
+Mastery in either field plays a big factor in a game's ebb and flow.
+Scoring on a power play or completing a successful kill are often key momentum-shifting moments.

-Stanley Cup betting is often trickier than regular season betting because part often players who were pedestrian in the regular season elevate into statistical anomalies and folk heroes with the postseason adventures.
+Stanley Cup betting is often trickier than regular season betting because players who were pedestrian in the regular season are often elevated into statistical anomalies and folk heroes with postseason adventures.

-Hope is not a plan, and momentum and positive energy don’t seem like sound metrics when analyzing a matchup, but all part of the lore and reality of the Stanley Cup.
+Hope is not a plan, and momentum and positive energy don’t seem like sound metrics when analyzing a matchup, but they are all part of the Stanley Cup.

 Year | Winner | Runner-Up | Series Result |